star-juniors/star-juniors.github.io/tutorials/data_on_sdcc.md

   - *HPSS* (high performance storage system) - tape storage, relevant for "more exotic" or older data

 {: .highlight }
-"Analyze 500 GeV proton-proton data from Run17, select BHT1 trigger.
+"Analyze 500 GeV proton-proton data from Run17 using BHT1 trigger.
 Find their luminosity for me."

 ## Act 1